MohamedHajr/Kubernetes-Notes/networking/README.md

 - iptables(default)
 - ipvs

-### For each resource kuberentes creates a sub domain with
-for each namespace the DNS server creates a subdomain all services are grouped together in another namespace called `svc` all services and pods are grouped together in the root domain for the cluster `cluster.local` by default.
-If records for pods are enabled, kubernetes generates a hostname by replacing the dots in the IP address by dashes.

-### Where is CoreDNS config file located?
-`/etc/coredns/CoreFile`

-### Any record that the dns server can solve
-Forwarded to the nameserver specified in coreDNS  pods /etc/resolve.conf file where it is set to use the nameserver from the kubernetes node.

-###
-Core DNS create a service named kube-dns, the IP address of this service is configured as the namespace server on the pods.

 ### What is ingress?
 A layer 7 load balance that can be configured using native kubernetes premitives to route traffic to different services based on the path using a single externally accessible URL and implmenet SSL security.